Our Curriculum

 We will also continue to practise the skill of evaluating and editing our writing.

-Our class read is:
+Our class reads are:

 We will enhance our reading comprehension by exploring a variety of literature, poetry, and non-fiction texts.
 This journey will not only enrich our understanding of different genres but also broaden our vocabulary and improve our grasp of grammar and punctuation.